WestPeakResearch/WestPeakWebsite/src/content/Home/report.md

 # What We Do

-Our equity research investigates the valuation of public equities, built on a balance of both quantitative analysis and qualitative consideration.
+Our student analysts produce equity research reports that combine quantitative techniques with qualitative analysis.
+These reports mirror professional standards used in industry, giving members direct exposure to the world of finance.